alitunaarel/recipeManagement/README.md

 Recipes Management App is a simple web application to List your recipe in order not to miss anything.

 ### Features
-* Add new Contact
+* C R U D
-* Set Contact priority
+* Add new Recipe
-* Edit Contact
+* Recipe  Contact
-* Delete single Contact
+* Delete single Recipe
-* Delete all Contact
+* Delete all Recipe

 ### Technologies used:
 * HTML